 Real estate agents provide essential guidance as consumers navigate the legal, financial and community aspects of a purchase, including everything from determining property value to negotiating the price.
 They also make local broker marketplaces, which online housing portals tap into, possible because of all the information they input into those databases.
-And REALTORS®’ annual income is just $43,330 and 88% are small businesses, a majority of which are women-owned
+And REALTORS®’ median annual income is just $54,330 and 88% are small businesses, a majority of which are women-owned.

 How does NAR promote access to homeownership?

 Everyone deserves the opportunity of home ownership – it is the American Dream.
 At NAR, we are working hard to make housing both more affordable and more accessible.
 This includes incentives to rehabilitate, build and convert properties to affordable housing, and a commitment to allowing first-time homebuyers and low-income Americans to afford both a down payment and professional representation.

 NAR is leading the industry in addressing an historically unjust system.
 Among other things, we advocate for policy change in Washington and increased funding for the Office of Fair Housing and Equal Opportunity.
 In 2020, we unanimously passed a Fair Housing Action Plan, which engages and mobilizes our 1.5 million REALTORS® to protect and advance housing in America.
 Also, local broker marketplaces that REALTORS® and other real estate agents feed into are a critical fair housing tool because they make the majority of inventory in a particular market available to all people regardless of race, income or other background.